ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-03-CAD_Basics_-_Origins,_Planes,_and_Navigating_Your_Workspace_-_Education_Chapter_1_Lesson_3.md

 ---

-A) Hold the left mouse button and drag
+A) Hold Shift and the middle mouse button, then drag

 B) Hold the middle mouse button and drag

-C) Hold Shift and the middle mouse button, then drag
+C) Hold the left mouse button and drag

 D) Use the scroll wheel while holding Ctrl

 ---

-C) Hold Shift and the middle mouse button, then drag
+A) Hold Shift and the middle mouse button, then drag

 ///